 6 West Dry Creek Circle, Suite 110; Littleton, CO 80120

-The Surgical Technology program is designed to train practitioners at the Associate of Applied Science level as Surgical Technologists to meet the needs of local healthcare partners.
+The Surgical Technology program is designed to train practitioners at the Associate of Applied Science degree level to meet the needs of local healthcare partners.
 Students will acquire the skills needed to enter the workforce as entry-level Surgical Technologist serving as a member of the surgical team.

 The mission of SOWELA School of Nursing and Allied Health (SoNAH) is to serve and improve the health of individuals entrusted in our care by providing excellence in education and to prepare graduates to pursue higher education to become globally competitive citizens.

 The mission of the Surgical Technology program is to provide a learning environment and experiences in both didactic and clinical training that reflects occupational trends and meets the needs of the region.
 The profession of surgical technology is service oriented and requires trained, disciplined personnel.
 The high quality, selective admission, affordable training is designed to allow students to acquire competent knowledge of the skills to render them competitive in the area healthcare job market.
 The curriculum encourages the student to be self-directed in learning both during training and after completion.

 Surgical Technologists have an obligation to practice their profession safely and to protect their patients from harm.
 We will assist surgical technology students to acquire a solid foundation on which further depth and breadth of knowledge can be added.
 The program’s goal is to prepare competent, entry level surgical technologist in the cognitive, psychomotor, and affective learning domains.